kaysal/training/codelab19/README.md

 └── tf_destroy.sh
 ```

-This shows 2 labs (lab-security and lab-dns) together with modules and other relevant terraform scripts.
+These shows 2 labs (lab-security and lab-dns) together with modules and other relevant terraform scripts.

 3. Run the following commands to launch a lab - for example; the security lab template in the *labs/lab-security* directory
 ```sh